Yashwatts/Intelligent-CPU-Scheduler-Simulator/README.md

   - Allocates CPU in time slices using a user-defined time quantum.
   - Manages a dynamic ready queue to ensure fair execution.
   - Handles process arrivals dynamically.
   - Computes **Completion Time**, **Turnaround Time**, and **Waiting Time**.

-- ✅ **Multilevel Queue Scheduling**
-  - Divides processes into Foreground (Round Robin) and Background (FCFS) queues.
-  - Prioritizes Foreground processes with a user-defined time quantum.
-  - Executes Background processes in FCFS order when no Foreground processes are ready.
-  - Computes **Completion Time**, **Turnaround Time**, and **Waiting Time**.

 - ✅ **Live Execution Order**